gabrocheleau/merkle-patricia-trees-examples/README.md

 1. `null` A non-existent node.
 2. `branch` A node that links ("branches out") to up to 16 distinct child notes.
 A branch node can also itself have a value.
 3. `leaf` An "end-node" that contains the final part of the path and a value.
 4. `extension` A "shortcut" node that provides a partial path and a destination.
-Extension nodes are used to "bypass" unecessary nodes when only one valid branch exists for a sequence of nodes.
+Extension nodes are used to "bypass" unnecessary nodes when only one valid branch exists for a sequence of nodes.

 For more technical details, [refer to the documentation](https://github.com/ethereum/wiki/wiki/Patricia-Tree)